samsuh/2025-learnings/README.md

 10/18 - n8n clone tutorial caught my attention and got me back into thinking about coding. this would be a really useful one to build out.
-12ish hours of content. i tend to get stuck on using their sponsored tools often, but ill push through it and try to figure it out. https://youtu.be/ED2H_y6dmC8?si=RbVDyGzSahbxS_w2
+12ish hours of content. i tend to get stuck on using their sponsored tools often, but ill push through it and try to figure it out. https://youtu.be/ED2H_y6dmC8?si=RbVDyGzSahbxS_w2 Skimmed the tutorial. i think the only thing im a little weirded out by is the choice of pubsub and auth. those are straightforward and i think i would be able to refactor it to a solution i would want to use. the bigger immediate is that the tutorial is actually incomplete for now, and is only a 'part 1'. so maybe it makes sense to wait for the part 2 release before starting out on it, or maybe it's something i should do on my own and figure the rest out later, using their part 2 as a sanity check/solution if i get stuck.